googleforgames/agones/site/content/en/docs/Guides/Client SDKs/_index.md

 ##### Alpha().GetCounterCapacity(key)

-This function retrieves the most up-to-date maximum capacity of a Counter for the given key.
+This function retrieves either the [`GameServer.Status.Counts[key].Capacity`][gameserverstatus] or the SDK awaiting-batch value for the given key, whichever is most up to date.

 #### Lists